AyoCodess/V1-Personal-Coding-Blog-11ty/src/blog/2021-07-19-CCS Padding-inline and Flexbox Gap Problem - Day 190.md

 <p>I placed individual padding properties on the elements that needed it to get the same effect as padding-inline.
 Which puts padding on several elements within the container simultaneously, depending on how the code is written.</p>

-<p>I plan to go back to this bug and find a real solution to why these properties we're not working on my site as expected.</p>
+<p>I plan to go back to this bug and find a real solution to why these properties were not working on my site as expected.</p>

 <p>And that was it.
 Job done.</p>